aliaksandr-biarozka/go-outbox/README.md

 CREATE INDEX idx_outbox_events_created_at ON outbox_events(created_at);
 ```

+This is just one possible schema.
+Your implementation can use any structure that fits your needs.

 ## Production Considerations

 ### Error Handling
-- Failed sends are retried with exponential backoff
-- If all retries fail, processing stops for that entity group
+- Failed sends stop processing for that entity group
-- Other entity groups continue processing
+- Other entity groups continue processing independently
+- Failed items will be retried on the next fetch cycle

 ### Concurrency
 - Limit `MaxConcurrentGroups` based on your database connection pool